+AACSB: Analytical Thinking

+Accessibility: Keyboard Navigation

+Blooms: Remember

-AACSB: Analytic Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 1 Easy Learning Objective: 02-03 Understand why the strategic initiatives taken at various organizational levels must be tightly coordinated to achieve companywide performance targets.
-Topic: A Company's Strategy-Making Hierarchy
+Learning Objective: 02-03 Understand why the strategic initiatives taken at various organizational levels must be tightly coordinated within a business.

-- 37. Functional strategies - A. specify what actions a company should take to resolve specific strategic issues and problems. - B. concerns the actions, approaches, and practices related to particular functions or processes within a business. - C. are concerned with how to unify the firm's several different operating strategies into a cohesive whole. - D. are normally crafted by the company's CEO and other senior executives. - E. None of these.
+A. specify what actions a company should take to resolve specific strategic issues and problems.

+B. concern the actions, approaches, and practices related to particular functions or processes whole.

+C. are concerned with how to unify the firm's several different operating strategies into a cohesive

+D. are normally crafted by the company's CEO and other senior executives.

+E. None of these are correct.

+Functional-area strategies concern the actions related to particular functions or processes within a business.

-AACSB: Analytic Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 1 Easy Learning Objective: 02-03 Understand why the strategic initiatives taken at various organizational levels must be tightly coordinated to achieve companywide performance targets.
-Topic: A Company's Strategy-Making Hierarchy
+Learning Objective: 02-03 Understand why the strategic initiatives taken at various organizational levels must be tightly coordinated